 The 2016 release "Hear And Now" showcases the maturation of a band that has taken the time to hone its craft, sound and vision.
 Going into the studio with a clear goal, and a road-worn cohesiveness, this record showcases the heart, joy and talent of The Brighton Beat.

-Leading a band that has grown and developed together over the years, and refined its sound and approach, Sammy Wags took the opportunity to reflect on the roots of the project and infused the sessions with a joy, exuberance and raw exposed quality that harkens back to the early days of the project.
+Leading a band that has grown and developed together over the years, and refined its sound and approach, Sammy Wags took the opportunity to reflect on the roots of the project and infused the sessions with the joy, exuberance and raw exposed quality that harkens back to the early days of the project.

 The album release party was held at the world-renowned Blue Note Jazz Club in NYC to sold-out audience.
 The band looks at this record as a turning point in the story of The Brighton Beat.
 This marks an important chapter welcoming many new players into the family, and establishing a new home in New York City.